-Maspalomas Dunes are one of the most picturesque places in Gran Canaria , representing a piece of sandy desert, which spreads over 4 km along the coastal area of the island.
+Maspalomas Dunes in Spanish Dunas de Maspalomas are one of the most picturesque places in Gran Canaria, Las Palmas, in the Canary Islands, representing a piece of sandy desert, which spreads over 4 km along the coastal area of the island.
 The sand originated from coral reefs crushed into reasonable golden grains of limestone by the grinding action of glaciers approximately more than thousands of years ago.
 The present ocean dragged them to the shore and ultimately wind accumulated them into dunes.

 This site is in close proximity to the eponymous town and attracts many tourists.
-Around the tower comfortable hotels and beautiful green lawn for golf lovers is so revered aristocratic sport.
+Around the tower, comfortable hotels and beautiful green lawn for golf lovers are so revered aristocratic sport.
 The dunes are constantly moving, although the movement is absolutely unnoticeable to the eye and is several meters per year.
 Against the background of azure-blue waters of the Atlantic Sands look extremely colorful in different seasons and together form an incredibly beautiful picture painted by nature.
-The sand of the more than 32-ft (10 m) high dunes was not blown over from the Sahara - as often presumed – but has maritime origins; it is made of finely grind lime shells of mussels.
-[First Image credit El Coleccionista de Instantes ]
+The sand of the more than 32-ft (10 m) high dunes was not blown over from the Sahara - as often presumed – but has maritime origins; it is made of finely ground lime shells of mussels.

 Image credit roba66